 Not only that, but the processor Is powered with an 8GB RAM and the GeForce GTX 1050Ti, which adds to the overall experience and makes it worth your while.

-Adobe Premier won’t lag for a single second as you will enjoy the laptop’s high-resolution displays and won’t have to worry about the performance in terms of RAM or Storage.
+Adobe Premiere won’t lag for a single second as you will enjoy the laptop’s high-resolution displays and won’t have to worry about the performance in terms of RAM or Storage.

 A small negative about the laptop (still not enough to balance the positives) is the battery time.
 If you’re hoping to make use of your laptop to fulfill your editing needs very frequently, you might feel dissatisfied with the battery’s lifetime and need to keep it on AC charging.